zowe/zlux-editor/README.md

 ## Build

 Run ```npm run build``` and you will find a folder named "web" in root directory.
-Then this application is able to run in Giza.
+Then this application is able to run in a zLUX environment.

 This program and the accompanying materials are made available under the terms of the Eclipse Public License v2.0 which accompanies